Panshuu/ETH_Beg_Project/README.md

 ## Description

-The contract, written in Solidity, defines a token called "Aerons" (abbreviation "ARN").
+This contract, written in Solidity, defines a token called "Aerons" (abbreviation "ARN").
 It includes functions to mint and burn tokens, tracking the total supply and balances of addresses.
 This project is ideal for beginners looking to understand solidity concepts.

 ## Getting Started